arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 :exclamation: You'll use the L4 proxy in this guide, because, unlike Envoy, it comes with Consul and doesn't require any extra installation.

-:ship: Start the proxy process, and specify which service instance and proxy registration it corresponds to.
+:shipit: Start the proxy process, and specify which service instance and proxy registration it corresponds to.
 ```bash
 consul connect proxy -sidecar-for socat